stephenborish/veritaslivepoll/README.md

 Polls: Stores all poll questions.
 Each row is one question, linked by a PollID.

-LiveStatus: A 1-row sheet that acts as the "state manager" for the entire app, tracking the active poll, question, and status (OPEN, PAUSED, CLOSED).
+LiveStatus: A 1-row sheet that acts as the "state manager" for the entire app, tracking the active poll, question, and sessionPhase metadata (PRE_LIVE, LIVE, PAUSED, ENDED).

 Responses: A log of all student submissions, including violation locks.